CharleRoger/Garden/WIP/Krobu.md

-*Note: stuff in {} is lore of unclear canonicity, whether due to being potentially outdated or interpolation by me, and should not be considered canon without consulting Charlie.
+*Note: stuff in {} is comments or lore of unclear canonicity, whether due to being potentially outdated or interpolation by me, and should not be considered canon without consulting Charlie.
 In its finished state, this article should have no {}*

 Krobu was a coastal region in the north of Fountainhead, west from [[Khey desert|Khey]] and north from [[Kóty]].
 Krobu was inhabited primarily by the [[Arklobota]], a Koyanic people mostly speaking a Nambic language known as [[Arklobu]], with minorities speaking other [[Namb languages]] or [[Ansang language|Ansang]].
 Krobu, from Arklobu *kerab* (~ melon) + *u* (land), is named after a type of plant species commonly found there.